Alan001226/-Avellaneda-Stoikov-model/README.md

 * Bid Size List: the volume (size) of the bid limit order listed corresponding to the bid list
 * Ask Size List: the volume (size) of the ask limit order listed corresponding to the ask list

+## Avellaneda & Stoikov model (model.py)

+## Market Maker (mm.py)

+### Order book (class Order)

+We create an order class to store the order book (both bid and ask) and excute orders (if the price matches)

+#### update_order(self, bid, ask, bid_size, ask_size)

+When we input a new 5 level bid/ask data, we need to update the order book information -- add / remove bid ask level data to keep 5 lowest ask prices and 5 highest bid prices (and their sizes accordingly).

+#### execute(self, market_price)

+When we want to execute, we need to input a price and we could update our PnL and inventory.
+Noted that bid prices and ask prices are different (almost surely), hence we don't need to record the direction of the execution order.
+Knowing the market price is enough for us to determine which part of the order book would be executed.

+### Market Maker (class MarketMaker)